responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/MixUpDataCalibration.md

 mixing similar points helps in diversity [Dablain et al., 2022].
 - Furthermore, several previous work have highlighted a **trade-off between performance and calibration** in Mixup [Wang et al., 2023].

-Before digging further in the Mixup process, it is time to understand what exactly is the calibration of a model and why it can be worth of atrade-off with performance.
+Before digging further into the Mixup process, it is time to understand what exactly is the calibration of a model and why it can be worth of a trade-off with performance.

 ---
 # 2. Understanding Calibration

-Modern (post 2016) neural networks have a high accuracy but are overconfident on their predictions, outputting softmax scores of above 99.9% for the dominant class, misleading the user into a sense of confidence.
+Modern (post 2016) neural networks have a high accuracy but are overconfident in their predictions, outputting softmax scores of above 99.9% for the dominant class, hence misleading the user into a false sense of confidence.
-That why we need **calibration**.
+This is why we need **calibration**.

 <p align="center">
   <figure>